annasiwiecka/annasiwiecka/README.md

 I am an up-and-coming programmer who wants to find a place with the opportunity to broaden horizons and get commercial experience.
-I did my own projects which I insist on checking it out.
+I did my own project which I insist on checking it out.